giangnguyen2412/training-interpretable-llms/README.md

 ## acknowledgements

-Andrej Karpathy for his amazing nanoGPT learning resources!
+Thanks Andrej Karpathy for his amazing nanoGPT learning resources!
-This repository is a fork of [nanoGPT](https://github.com/karpathy/nanoGPT), with a focus on extracting explanations from the language model.
+This repository is a just fork of [nanoGPT](https://github.com/karpathy/nanoGPT), with a focus on extracting explanations from the language model.
 ## discussions

 > Why loss values of training and validation often have values in range of 2-3.